microsoft/vscode-docs/docs/languages/markdown.md

 ### Step 1: Install Gulp and some plug-ins

-We use [Gulp](http://gulpjs.com/) to create a task that automate Markdowns compilation.
+We use [Gulp](http://gulpjs.com/) to create a task that automates Markdown compilation.
 We also use the [gulp-markdown](https://www.npmjs.com/package/gulp-markdown) plug-in to make things a little easier.

 We need to install gulp both globally (`-g` switch) and locally: